monk-io/monk-cassandra/cassandra/README.md

           ├─💾 /var/lib/monkd/volumes/cassandra -> /var/lib/cassandra
           └─🔌 open 16.170.233.57:9042 (0.0.0.0:9042) -> 9042

-💡 You can inspect and manage your above stack with these commands: monk logs (-f) local/cassandra/stack - Inspect logs monk shell     local/cassandra/stack - Connect to the container's shell monk do        local/cassandra/stack/action_name - Run defined action (if exists) 💡 Check monk help for more!
+💡 You can inspect and manage your above db with these commands: monk logs (-f) local/cassandra/db - Inspect logs monk shell     local/cassandra/db - Connect to the container's shell monk do        local/cassandra/db/action_name - Run defined action (if exists) 💡 Check monk help for more!
 ```